Swisshenri/DevelopDataProducts/README.md

 Please see the following links:

-The Presentatio of the APP is in the Rpubs link:
+The Presentation of the APP is in the Rpubs link:

 https://rpubs.com/swisshenri/652564

 The Shiny App with the interaction is in:

 https://henrishiny.shinyapps.io/MyAppPeerAsgnmtMo09We04/

+All the source code is in the Github repository.

 Thank you.